Prevent and Treat Sour Crop or Impacted Crop

 Prevent Chickens from Ingesting Long Grasses or Strings

 By mowing the area where your flock forages, they will be less likely to consume long pieces of grass.
 Also make sure that strings, twine, and other objects are cleaned up from their coop and pen.
-If your chickens like to eat the hay or straw bedding, it might be best to switch to sawdust or pine shavings.
+If your chickens like to eat the hay or straw bedding, switch to sawdust or pine shavings.

 By preventing your flock from eating these items you’ll be reducing their chance of getting impacted crops.